matosjoaops/TVVS-PROJ/assignment01/report/report.md

 Before applying our custom configuration, the original report contained multiple violations with priority 1.
 The ones with the most violations were *AvoidUsingShortType* and *VariableNamingConventions*.
 For priority 2, we mostly see violations related to *SystemPrintln* and *AvoidReassigningParameters* but we didn't see a large amount of violations with this priority level.
 For priority levels 3-5, there is a large variety of violations being reported across the entire project.
-The report also contains the file, description and line where each violation is detected.
+The report also contains the file and line where each violation is detected, along with a short description.

 #### Bugs solved